The Power of Diets: Fighting Obesity & Malnutrition for a Healthier World

 • Muscle and bone loss

-• How Diet Could Help Fight Obesity & Malnutrition
+How Diet Can Help Fight Obesity & Malnutrition

 Diets for Obesity Prevention

-🍏 Mediterranean Diet – Abundant in fresh produce, lean proteins, and healthy fats.
+🍏 Mediterranean Diet — Rich in fresh produce, lean proteins, and healthy fats.

-🍣 Japanese Diet — rich in fish, fermented food, low in sugar.
+🍣 Japanese Diet — Features fish, fermented foods, and low sugar intake.

-🥑 Low-Carb & Keto Diets – Decrease carbohydrate consumption to stabilize blood sugar and encourage fat burning.
+🥑 Low-Carb & Keto Diets — Reduce carbohydrates to stabilize blood sugar and promote fat burning.

 • Cut out sugar and refined carbs.

-• Add healthy fats such as nuts, seeds and olive oil to your diet.
+• Include healthy fats like nuts, seeds, and olive oil.

-✔️ Foods with Added Nutrients — Products and foodstuffs supplemented with iron, vitamin A and iodine to avoid deficiencies.
+✔️ Fortified Foods — Foods supplemented with iron, vitamin A, and iodine to prevent deficiencies.

-✔️ Sustainable Agriculture – Supporting local food production so we can eat fresh and nutritious food.
+✔️ Sustainable Agriculture — Supporting local food production to ensure access to fresh, nutritious options.

-• Focus on protein-rich foods, such as legumes, fish, and dairy.
+• Focus on protein-rich foods like legumes, fish, and dairy.

 • Include healthy fats such as avocado and olive oil.

-• Limit access to fortified cereals and grains.
+• Limit consumption of fortified cereals and processed grains.

-• Advocating for breastfeeding for young children to avoid early malnutrition.
+• Promote breastfeeding to prevent early childhood malnutrition.

-Governments are adopting transparent nutritional labeling requirements so that consumers can be educated about hidden sugars, fats and sodium in packaged foods.
+Governments are increasing transparency in food labeling, helping consumers identify hidden sugars, fats, and sodium in packaged foods.

 Taxes on Junk Food & Sugary Drinks